 I offered my son a child friendly magnifying glass so the veins would be amplified.
 That was a fun addition to the activity and opened up lots of conversation about the veins in leaves.

 I am impressed at how long my son played with the playdough, continually rolling out new pancakes to make new leaf impressions.
-He played for well over an hour which was plenty of time for my big kids to get their homework done.
+It didn’t seem to matter if the leaves got crumpled or ruined, he kept on making leaf impressions.

 This actually didn’t bother me because both tearing and smooshing are fantastic fine motor and hand strengthening activities.
 While it might make the playdough unusable for another activity, it does prepare his little muscles for formal writing.